szepeviktor/hosting-check/README.md

 Hosting checker
 ===============

-Shared hosting service (webspace) checker
+Shared hosting service (webspace) checker based on my personal demands

 This **shell script** runs on your terminal (Linux, Cygwin, OS X) and checks any FTP/PHP/MySQL hosting service/webspace by uploading PHP code and downloading its output.
 No SSH access is needed for the hosting service, it runs on a separate terminal.